Alex North: War service and career

 Though North is best known for his work in Hollywood, he spent years in New York writing music for the stage; he composed the score for the original Broadway production of Death of a Salesman.
 It was in New York that he met Elia Kazan (director of Salesman), who brought him to Hollywood in the 1950s.
+North stopped working with Kazan after Kazan's 1952 testimony to the House Un-American Activities Committee.
+In the 1950s North was unable to work in Hollywood for several years because of suspected communist affiliations.

 North was one of several composers who merged the sound of contemporary concert music into film, in part marked by an increased use of dissonance and complex rhythms.
 But there is also a lyrical quality to much of his work which may be connected to the influence of Aaron Copland, with whom he studied in 1936–37.
 His classical works include two symphonies and a Rhapsody for Piano, Trumpet obbligato and Orchestra.
 His music for the 1976 television miniseries Rich Man, Poor Man was a Grammy Award nominee and an Emmy Award winner.
 He went on to score the sequel Rich Man, Poor Man Book II as well as the 1978 miniseries The Word.
 North is also known for his opening to the CBS television anthology series Playhouse 90 and the 1965 ABC television miniseries FDR.

 Legacy and recognition

+North was the first American to become a member of the Union of Soviet Composers.

 North was recognized for his lifetime achievement in 2004 from the Sammy Film Music Awards.

-In 2016, the Library of Congress added North's 1951 recording of his score to "A Streetcar Named Desire" to its National Recording Registry.
+In 2016, the Library of Congress added North's 1951 recording of his score to A Streetcar Named Desire to its National Recording Registry.

-Death
+Personal and death

+He had a professional and romantic relationship with Anna Sokolow.
+North was married twice and had three children.
 North died on September 8, 1991, in Los Angeles, California.
 He was cremated and his ashes were scattered at sea.